guyht/notp/Readme.md

          Default - 6

-     T - The time step of the counter.
+     time - The time step of the counter.
 This must be the same for every request and is used to calculat C.

          Default - 30